Environment and Climate Change Canada warns western Canadians about dangerous record-high temperatures

 - Fort Liard, NT: 35.2°C (old record 29.7°C in 2004)

-- Climate change is affecting the frequency, duration and intensity of many climate-related hazards and disasters around the world such as floods, wildfires, droughts and extreme weather events.
-In Canada, we have already observed more extreme heat.
-These changes are consistent with what scientists expect as a result of global warming.
-A warming climate will intensify some weather extremes in Canada.
-Extreme hot temperatures will become more frequent and more intense.
+- Climate change is affecting the frequency, duration and intensity of many climate-related hazards and disasters around the world such as floods, wildfires, droughts and extreme heat.

+- Extreme hot temperatures will become more frequent and more intense as a result of global warming, according to scientist's expectations.
 This will increase the severity of heatwaves and contribute to increased drought and wildfire risks.
-Future changes in extreme weather events underscore the need to better prepare Canadians to adapt and build resilience to extreme weather.

 - Extreme heat can cause severe health risks, including illnesses such as heat stroke and even death.
 It is important to take measures to stay safe during extreme heat.
 Avoid working or exercising intensely if it is very hot or humid outside, and head for cooler conditions if your body becomes overheated.
 Watch for signs of serious medical conditions, such as heat exhaustion and heat stroke.